Sankar110000/Basic-Todo/README.md

-# This is a Baisc todo Application med using React
+# This is a Baisc todo Application made using React